Richard von Coudenhove-Kalergi: Youth and education

-The Ronsperg castle, his childhood home.
+The Poběžovice (Ronsperg) castle, his childhood home.
 Damaged during the Second World War, the repairs were overseen by a German from Japan Masumi Schmidt-Muraki.

 Coudenhove-Kalergi spent his adolescence on Bohemian family estates in Ronsperg, known today as Poběžovice.
 His father personally taught his two sons Russian and Hungarian and toughened them both physically and morally.
 He took them on long walks in all weather, made them sleep on straw mattresses and take cold showers, and taught them to shoot and fence so well that no one would ever dare challenge them.
 He also took them to Mass every Sunday.
 On every Good Friday, as the liturgy came to the exhortation "oremus et pro perfidis Judaeis" ("Let us also pray for the perfidious Jews"), the old count allegedly rose and walked out of the church in a protest against this expression of antisemitism.

 Coudenhove-Kalergi studied at the Augustiner-Gymnasium in Brixen before attending the Theresianische Akademie in Vienna from 1908 until 1913.
 He obtained his doctorate in philosophy with a thesis on Die Objectivität als Grundprinzip der Moral (Objectivity as the Fundamental Principle of Morals) in 1917 from the University of Vienna.

 During his student years, Coudenhove-Kalergi married the famous Jewish Viennese actress Ida Roland in April 1915.
 His marriage to a divorcée thirteen years his senior, and a commoner, caused a temporary split with his family.
 His mother Mitsuko did not accept Ida, considering her a "beggar living on the riverbank," a traditional Japanese point of view against actors and performers.
 His mother, as head of the family, banned him from the family temporarily, but relented when Coudenhove-Kalergi became renowned for his pan-European concept.